AmarnathCJD/ChatGPT/README.md

 ## Installation

-You can install `CHATGPT` by running the following command on your terminal:
+You can install ChatGPT by running the following command on your terminal:

 ```bash
 go get github.com/amarnathcjd/chatgpt